 Instead of ideals (of rings), use antiideals.
+(Technically, these are antisubalgebras of the ring as a module over itself.)
 In detail, a subset of is a two-sided antiideal (or simply an antiideal in the commutative case) if whenever , or whenever , and and whenever . is a left antiideal if instead the last condition requires only that , and is a right antiideal if instead the last condition requires only that .
 It follows that an antiideal is proper iff . is prime if it is proper and whenever and ; is minimal if it is proper and, for each , for some , for each , and (which is constructively stronger than being prime and minimal among proper ideals).
 The trivial antiideal is the -complement of .